V-Vivek/Data-Engineering-Assignments/Python OOP Assignment.md

 > 2. Use issubclass() to check class inheritance: issubclass(bool, int) is True since bool is a subclass of int.
 However, issubclass(float, int) is False since float is not a subclass of int.

 Q34.Explain the use of the 'nonlocal' keyword in Python.
-> nonlocal keyword is mostly used in nested functions.
+- nonlocal keyword is mostly used in nested functions.
->
+- It is used in inner function to declare its variable as nonlocal so that its value can be used by the outer function.

 Q35.
 What is the global keyword?
+- global keyword id used to declare a global variable inside function.
+- We can access this global variable outside the function as well.